Hawkins03/NonogramSolver/README.md

 ## How do I input data?
 Later I plan to make an actual interface for the project, but for the intrest of time, the project will be run using the terminal and will accept data from a file.
-The format will be the number of columns, then the row blocks, a space and then the number of rows and the row blocks.
-Note the height and width must be smaller than the max size (currently 30).
-Then each line (max 31 chars) will be read into a line and broken down using regex.
+The format will be the width then height for the first line, then for every line after, the number of blocks in that row/column, and then the blocks in that row.
 For example:

-`3
+`3 3
- 3
+ 1 3
- 1 1
+ 2 1 1
- 3
+ 1 3

- 3
+ 1 3
- 3
+ 1 3
- 1 1
+ 2 1 1
- 3
+ 1 3
 `
 (this makes a block with a hole in the middle)